skylize/clerc/README.md

 # *Clerc*

 ----
-##Chrome™ Live Extension Reloading Client
+##for Chrome™ Live Extension Reloading Client
 Provides a basic client with minimal Live Reload compatibility for Chrome™ App Development.

 ----